Blacr7/SpaTemplate/wp-content/plugins/toolbar-extras/README.md

 * [**Duplicator** (free, by Snap Creek)](https://wordpress.org/plugins/duplicator/)
 * [**BackWPup** (free, by Inpsyde GmbH)](https://wordpress.org/plugins/backwpup/)
 * [**WPvivid Backup Plugin** (free, by WPvivid Team)](https://wordpress.org/plugins/wpvivid-backuprestore/)
-* Lots of Genesis-specific plugins as well :-)
+* Lots of Genesis-specific plugins as well 👏
 * Lots of Email Marketing plugins like OptinMonster, Convert Plus, Convert Pro, Hustle, Bloom, Mailster, MailPoet 3, MailPoet Legacy
 * Lots of SEO specific plugins like Yoast SEO (free & Premium), SEOPress (free & Premium), The SEO Framework, All In One SEO Pack
 * Suite of "Cherry Plugins" by Zemez (all free), that work well with Elementor (Projects, Service Lists, Team Members, Testimonials)
-* Over 40 (and growing!) plugins specific for the Block Editor (Gutenberg)
+* Integrated with over 62 (and growing!) plugins specific for the Block Editor (Gutenberg)
 * *(Support for some more general Plugins is added step by step...)*

 👉 [See full Plugins support listing on plugin's website](https://toolbarextras.com/plugin-support/)